Here are the steps you should take to complete your application:

 - We recommend that you have a passport before you complete the CAPA application, make sure it is valid 6 months after the program end date.
 If you do not have a passport or your passport is expiring, it is very important that you apply for one right away.
 You can select “No” in the passport section, and a Program Advisor will be in touch to see where you are in the passport process.

 - Once you have completed your application, a Program Advisor will email you about next steps or touch base about any missing materials.
+You must complete all CGE requirements in addition to CAPA’s application.

 You must be at least 18 years of age